DengPingFan/SINet/README.md

 Please also cite this paper ([BibTeX](http://dpfan.net/wp-content/uploads/Camouflage.txt)) if you are using SINet or evaluation toolbox for your research!

+- Any question feel free to contact me with [E-mail](gepengai.ji@gmail.com) or create new issue in the GitHub)

 ### NEWS

 - [2020/04/25] Training/Testing code will be updated soon ...